qaschevychelov/JSWebdriverioAutomation/README.md

 7. in `wdio.conf.js` set `hostname: '<IP of grid hub>'`
 8. in `wdio.conf.js` set `port: 4444`
 9. in `wdio.conf.js` set `path: '/wd/hub'`

- # In Order to run in parallel with Selenoid (on Windows)
- 1. `cd` in the folder `selenoid`
- 2. in cmd run `selenoid.exe selenoid --args "-limit 10" start --vnc`
- 3. in cmd run `selenoid.exe selenoid-ui start`
- 4. in order to run tests use the following command in cmd `$env:SELENOID='true' ; npm test`

- ### docker-compose.yml doesn't work on Windows currently.
-Work in progress on it

 [link]: https://nodejs.org/dist/v12.18.3/node-v12.18.3-x64.msi